-ASSISTANT PROFESSOR OF GLOBAL CHANGE BIOLOGY — PI
+ASSOCIATE PROFESSOR OF GLOBAL CHANGE BIOLOGY — PI

-My main interests lie in the interface between behavioural and evolutionary ecology.
-I am particularly interested in different aspects of communication, animal colouration, predator-prey interactions, aggression, parental care, and life history trade-offs.
+particularly interested in different aspects of communication, animal colouration, predator-prey interactions, aggression, parental care, and life history trade-offs.
 Thus far, I have been using poison frogs, wood tiger moths, and blue and great tits as study systems.
-Currently, my primary interests are focused on the evolutionary ecology of tadpole cannibalism in poison frogs, and how this can be modulated by parental decisions; and on how the interactions among tadpoles, and between those and adult frogs, shape the dynamics of disease transmission in the wild.
+Currently, my primary interests are focused on the effects of anthropogenic activities such as habitat alteration and contamination on the life history, health and behaviour of amphibians, in particular poison frogs and fire salamanders.
 However, I keenly keep doing research on the evolution of multimodal warning signals both in moths and frogs.

 Here’s my Google Scholar profile